 Figure 22-1: Web Interface - Line Settings

-2. Configure the Line Settings using the table below as reference, and then click Submit.

-To configure an extension line (SIP account) using the Configuration File:
+- 2. Configure the Line Settings using the table below as reference, and then click Submit. - > To configure an extension line (SIP account) using the Configuration File: - Use the table below as reference.

 Table 22-1: Line Parameters